backstagephp/docs/installation.md

 ### Install

 You can install backstage in any (new) Laravel project or start from scratch.
 If you already have a (Laravel) website running you can skip step 1.
+You can also use our [Backstage Installer](https://github.com/backstagephp/installer).

 #### Step 1.
 (Optional) Create a new Laravel app.